logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

   Archive settings
   : You can configure Logz.io to archive your logs to an S3 bucket, keeping your overall costs down.

-  Restore a new account
+  Restore archived logs
-  : Re-ingest up to 24 hours of out-of-retention logs.
+  : Re-ingest up to 24 hours of out-of-retention logs from S3.

   Restored accounts
   : Shows a list of all the data restored to this account—including who made the request and its status.